 Morphisec Virtual Patching

 Morphisec’s software covers endpoint vulnerabilities exposed by gaps in its clients’ patching cycle and shifts the security paradigm with proactive, early prevention.
 Our patented Moving Target Defense technology dismantles the attack pathways so unpatched vulnerabilities cannot be exploited.
-Customers can reduce risk while lengthening their patching cycles, helping their overtaxed IT departments and reducing patching costs by simply applying this patch management strategy.
+Customers can reduce risk while lengthening their patching cycles, helping their overtaxed IT departments, and reducing patching costs by simply applying this patch management strategy.